Home / Issues /

 “Medicare and Social Security are two of the most important federal programs.
 We must look for honest and direct ways to protect benefits for those currently receiving them, for baby boomers, and for future generations to come without bankrupting the country in the process.”

-In only six years, Social Security will start running a deficit.
 The consequences of these changes in our population must be confronted honestly and directly.
 We must look for ways to protect benefits for those receiving them now and for those who will turn retirement age over the next several years.
 At the same time, we must also look for ways to ensure that younger workers can receive benefits without huge tax increases or dramatic cuts in benefits for everyone.

 Social Security Cost-of-Living Adjustment (COLA)